kevin-44/WAX_ExpressTrade_Integration/README.md

 **If you didn't purchase an SSL certificate, click [here](#----continue-below-if-you-didnt-purchase-an-ssl-certificate----) to continue.**

+Moving forward, go back to PuTTY to configure the name-based virtual hosts so that your VPS knows what to do when someone visits your domain.

 ---

+---

-#### --- Continue below if you didn't purchase an SSL certificate ---
+#### If you purchase an SSL certificate, click [here](#install-dependencies-3) to continue.

 Moving forward, go back to PuTTY to configure the name-based virtual hosts so that your VPS knows what to do when someone visits your domain.

+---

 ## Install Dependencies